Is Rider’s online Master of Accountancy (MAcc) an accredited program?

 When do classes start and what is the program timeline?

 The online MAcc program is cohort based and takes 16 months to complete and each cohort begins once a year, in September.
-There is a day long residency requirement at the beginning of the program and another day long required residency at the end of the program.
-The residency requirement is followed by a 12-week semester in the fall that ends in the first week of December.
+There is a ½ day orientation at the beginning of the program that is offered both online and in-person.
+The orientation is followed by a 12-week semester in the fall that ends in the first week of December.
 There is a 3-week accelerated course in January followed by another 12 week semester that begins in the last week of January.
 This is followed by summer courses and a final fall semester.
 (See the scheduled list of courses for more information).

 Is the program completely online?